 The TNC must be specially prepared by the machine tool builder for use of this function.
-Refer to your machine tool manual for more information.
+The machine manual provides further information.

 After executing any selected probe cycle, the TNC displays the soft key PRINT.
 If you press this soft key, the TNC will record the current values determined in the active touch probe cycle.
 You can then use the PRINT function in the menu for setting the data interface (see the User's Manual Chapter 12, "MOD Functions, Setting the Data Interfaces") to define whether the TNC is to